-At Magnolia Roots, supporting our local farmers is something that is near and dear to our hearts.
+At Nature Supply Co, supporting our local farmers is something that is near and dear to our hearts.
 In the coming weeks, we will be sharing a small, but growing movement of farmers who specifically grow flowers.
 It is our hope that with this series, we can be an encouragement to their businesses and show our thanks for all that they give to their communities.
 We loved getting to know Dawn Cosgrove and couldn't wait to share her story with our readers.
 We know you'll fall head over heels - check out her story below!

 My name is Dawn Cosgrove and I am a farm wife, a mom of 2, a lifelong gardener, a photographer and a 2nd year flower farmer living in the wide open prairies of Saskatchewan, Canada.

 How did you get started?
 How long have you been farming?
 What was your career previously?
 Is farming your full-time income?